apoelstra/pomotoshi/README.md

   of making more general.
 * Right now we hardcode "keyboard.sh" rather than having a `--terminatedShellCmd` option.
   This makes the tool basically unusable except for me, it's a TODO to fix this.
+* The colors fade (also hardcoded, FIXME should be configurable)

 # Setting up